IBM-Cloud/docs/services/ContinuousDelivery/index.md

  **Tip**: Pipelines and toolchains belong to organizations (orgs).
 If you belong to an org that has toolchains, you can use those toolchains even if you didn't create them.

 1. Either select the toolchain that you want to use or type a name for the new toolchain that you want to create.
-1. Provide the location of your GitHub or {{site.data.keyword.ghe_short}} repo.
+1. Select your Git provider.

  **Tip**: If you have not authorized {{site.data.keyword.Bluemix_notm}} to access GitHub, you are prompted to click **Authorize** to go  to the GitHub website.
 If you don't have an active GitHub session, you are prompted to log in.
 Click **Authorize Application** to allow {{site.data.keyword.Bluemix_notm}} to access your GitHub account.
 If you have an active GitHub session but you haven't entered your password recently, you might be prompted to enter your GitHub password to confirm.

  If you are not authorized to access the {{site.data.keyword.ghe_short}} repo, someone who has admin privileges for the repo must add you.
 For instructions to authorize with {{site.data.keyword.Bluemix_notm}} Dedicated for {{site.data.keyword.ghe_short}}, see [Getting started with {{site.data.keyword.Bluemix_notm}} Dedicated for {{site.data.keyword.ghe_short}}](/docs/services/ghededicated/index.html){: new_window}.
 If you need to authorize with your own managed version of {{site.data.keyword.ghe_short}}, follow your internal procedures.

-   * If you have a GitHub or {{site.data.keyword.ghe_short}} repo and want to use it, for the repository type, select **Link**.
+   * If you have a repo and want to use it, for the repository type, select **Link**.
 Search for the location of the repo or select the repo from the list of available repos.

-   * If you want to create an empty GitHub or {{site.data.keyword.ghe_short}} repo, for the repository type, select **New**.
+   * If you want to create an empty repo, for the repository type, select **New**.
 Type a name for the repo.

-   * If you want to create a clone of a GitHub or {{site.data.keyword.ghe_short}} repo, for the repository type, select **Copy**.
+   * If you want to create a clone of a repo, for the repository type, select **Copy**.
 Search for the location of the repo or select the repo from the list of available repos.

-   * If you want to fork a GitHub or {{site.data.keyword.ghe_short}} repo so that you can contribute changes through pull requests, select **Fork**.
+   * If you want to fork a repo so that you can contribute changes through pull requests, select **Fork**.
 Search for the location of the repo or select the repo from the list of available repos.

+1. Select a repo or enter a repo URL.
 1. Click **Create**.
 The pipeline is created, configured, and displayed on the toolchain's Overview page.
  ![Pipeline card](images/cd_pipeline.png)